gdiepen/Garmin-Strava-Uploader/README.md

 Note that you need to map the host /dev/bus/usb directory to the container and allow the container to access the devices by using the privileged argument

+## Strava API Key
+In order for any application to upload the activity details, you will need to create an app as a developer and get the OAuth2 key for this.
+How to get this key is a set of steps you need to follow.
+It is explained if you search on google, but not always in the clearest way.
+I will update this README to contain the instructions for this in the future